You’ve probably heard that chronic inflammation is the root cause of most diseases.

 Leafy greens contain fiber, vitamins, minerals, and antioxidants – that all play a role in decreasing inflammation.

-Studies have linked high fiber intake with lower levels of C-reactive protein in the blood, which is a common lab measure of inflammation linked to risk of developing cardiovascular disease.
+Studies have linked high fiber intake with lower levels of C-reactive protein in the blood, which is a common lab measurement of inflammation that, in turn, is an indicator of the risk of developing cardiovascular disease (CVD).

 Turmeric contains curcumin, a powerful antioxidant and anti-inflammatory compound responsible for the spice’s bright golden color.